phetdam/touketsu/doc/source/quickstart.rst

    :param a: The first parameter.
    """

-A tool like Sphinx__ would be able to properly read this docstring and generate formatted documentation.
+Sphinx__ would be able to properly read this docstring and generate formatted documentation.

 .. [#] It is recommended that class docstrings are `PEP 257`__ compliant for best results.

 .. __: https://www.sphinx-doc.org/en/master/